A Reaction To The Ending Of Love, Simon (SPOILERS)

 POINT OF NO RETURN IF YOU WANT TO AVOID MAJOR SPOILERS

 So I need to talk about “the moment” and “the reveal” because not only is it a beautiful, surprising, and fantastic moment within the story of the film itself but the reaction from the audience I watched the film with is something else entirely.
-I definitely didn’t see the true identity of Blue being Simon’s friend Bram played fantastically by Keiynan Lonsdale but when it is revealed it was a feeling of happiness and fulfilment because earlier in the film they tease you with this possibility before seemingly shutting it down.
-It’s the first time in the film that Simon and the audience are thrown a complete curveball and absolutely crushed by the seeming revelation that the person Simon thinks is Blue… isn’t.
-And what makes this late moment so much greater is that it was clear from early on that Simon and Bram had a great connection and a certain subtle romantic spark between them.
-So seeing that fulfilled in the end is such a great satisfying way to end it.
-But what made this reveal sequence extra special was the audience reaction around me in the theatre and what this says about views on queer film.
+I definitely didn’t see the reveal of Blue being Simon’s friend Bram (Keiynan Lonsdale) coming, but when it was revealed it was a feeling of happiness and fulfilment because earlier in the film they tease you with this possibility before seemingly shutting it down.
+That moment the first time in the film that Simon and the audience are thrown a complete curveball and absolutely crushed by the supposed revelation that the person Simon thinks is Blue… isn’t.
+And what makes the climactic reveal so much greater is that it was clear from early on that Simon and Bram had a great connection and a certain subtle romantic spark between them.
+So seeing that fulfilled in the end is such a great satisfying way to close things out.
+But what made this reveal sequence extra special was the audience reaction around me in the theatre and what this says about public views on queer film.

-This completely caught me by surprise and as I was also excited by the moment in the film I too clapped with everyone else.
+This completely caught me by surprise, and as I was also excited by the moment in the film I too clapped with everyone else.
 Clapping in the theatre isn’t that foreign of an event, I have been in the theatre for a number of movies, both franchise and independent, where the commencement of the credits has been met with a resounding applause.
 But we are talking about a specific moment that struck such a chord with the audience that it compelled them to stop and applaud.
 I have seen films in which the audience has applauded during it too but that is limited exclusively to the new Star Wars films, one or two MCU entries, and the final Harry Potter movie at the point Bellatrix Lestrange is killed (spoilers…).
 If you haven’t noticed already these are major franchise films and they received these applauses during them because of the large passionate fandoms behind them.
-But Love, Simon is a relatively mid-level Hollywood production that hasn’t had much marketing, doesn’t have a long-running fandom backing it, and I guarantee you less that 3/4 of the people in the theatre hadn’t heard of the movie a few weeks ago.
+But Love, Simon is a relatively mid-level Hollywood production that hasn’t had much marketing, doesn’t have a massive long-running fandom backing it, and probably less than 3/4 of the people in the theatre hadn’t heard of the movie a few weeks ago as I hadn’t.

 I might not be the most knowledgable when it comes to the representation of LGBT relationships in film and in society (in fact I’m very far from the most knowledgable), but I wanted to highlight this moment in this film and how the public reaction in the theatre is an indication that people want these stories to be told and when they are they’re celebrated.